Dfte/Discovery/README.md

 </p>

 # To Do list :

-ON GOING :
- - Dumps on Github

  - Code refactoring
     - Use of class
     - each functions/modules in separate files
-    - add more configuration options
     - Review of the already existing code (adding some performance)

  - Document gathering :